zimolzak/active-learning/Readme.md

 Workflow improvements arguably over Excel too (filter, type, mass label are more accessible).
 1 *possible* Future direction: dynamically add rows to spreadsheet: add or subtract junk as in LabChemTestName LIKE '%hgb%' etc. (think about whether this is worth mentioning in this section of paper).

-We do so by taking advantage of the fact that adjudication is a binary classification task, and as such, it can be scaled up using machine learning techniques.
+We take advantage of the fact that adjudication is a binary classification task, and as such, it can be scaled up using machine learning techniques.
 In particular, we use active learning and interactive feature engineering to speed up adjudication.
 Our tool is interactive and user interface focused - the expert labels examples, can also specify features, rules, synthetic examples.